simonw/datasette/docs/json_api.rst

         "return_rows": true
     }

-This will return the same ``"inserted"`` key as the single row example above.
+This will return the same ``"rows"`` key as the single row example above.
 There is a small performance penalty for using this option.

 .. _RowDeleteView: